 Companies used the lull to work on the marketing, and now the concept of an implanted RFID chip in humans is once again ready for a roll out.
 Many people already have their pets implanted with chips, and nearly everyone reading this has at least one RFID chip in their wallet right now (in a credit card), but with today's national headlines about the company implanting chips in the hands of employees--I have little doubt that there will soon be "It's the 'mark of the beast'!" posts amongst some groups of Christians and others who love doomsday prophecies.

 The Bible and "the mark of the beast"

 Christians need to be careful here and not become like today's version of the children's story, Chicken Little, shrieking about an imminent calamity that never seems to arrive.
 False predictions of doom only serve to numb people to the Gospel.
 If we want to discuss "the mark" as it fits into prophecy about the Last Days, we should look at what the Bible says about it.
 If we do, we'll see that several pieces of the puzzle are not yet in play.

 First of all, the gospel hasn't been preached to the entire world.
 (Matt.
 28:19, Mark 16:15 Acts 1:6-8, Rev. 14:6-7)

 At this moment (while there are endless conspiracy theories about secret societies etc.) there is currently no person or worldwide governing agency in place that can force unilateral acceptance of a single economic system.
 (Revelation 13:16-17)

-Nearly forty years ago, (two decades before they started experimenting with microchips in humans) the Lord put it on my heart to write SWORDSMAN, a book about people who live in the last days (and it includes a thread about a small chip that every person is told they must receive).
+More than forty years ago, (two decades before they started experimenting with microchips in humans) the Lord put it on my heart to write SWORDSMAN, a book about people who live in the last days.
+The plot includes:

-Christians should be aware of what's going on in the world, but that should serve to spur us to share the Good News of Jesus.
+Christians should be aware of what's going on in the world, but that should serve to spur us to share the most important news anyone can receive: the Good News of Jesus.